the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 You already used the `node` PropType for the Button component.
 Overall there are more PropType definitions that you can read up on in the official React documentation.

 At the moment all of the defined PropTypes for the Button are optional.
-The parameters can be null or undefined.
+The parameters can be `null` or `undefined`.
 But for several props you want to enforce that they are defined.
 You can make it a requirement that these props are passed to the component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~